wyattdronen/student-bio/README.md

 In the README screenshot provided, I have content for empoyment, contacting, as well as so bio information about me.
+The images in the body and navigation bar should direct you to links.

 ```